 Do Lowlights Work for All Hair Colors?

-You won’t be able to install lowlights on black hair because lowlights are darker than your hair.
+You won’t be able to apply lowlights on black hair because lowlights are darker than your hair.
 The only way to use lowlights on dark hair is if you have too many highlights and would like to conceal some of them with lowlights instead.

 How to Decide Between Lowlights and Highlights